MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 Alternatively, select a measure from the list and perform one of the following actions:

-- Select the measure name to see it's details.
+- Select the measure name to see its details.
 - **Edit** the configuration of the measure.
 - **Rename** the measure.
 - **Delete** the measure.